A Brief Look At The Science Of Respondent Behavior

 - Experiencing fear or anxiety in response to a traumatic event: Traumatic events can trigger emotional and physiological responses, such as increased heart rate, sweating, and the sensation of fear or anxiety.

-Respondent behavior, also known as reflex behavior or respondent conditioning, is characterized by several key features:
+Respondent behavior, also known as reflex behavior or respondent conditioning, is automatic behavior in response to a conditioned stimulus, characterized by several key features:

 - Involuntary: Respondent behaviors are typically involuntary, meaning they occur without conscious control or intention.
 They are automatic responses to specific stimuli.